 Supporting customers through the Coronavirus

 With the Coronavirus beginning to take hold, this multinational started to get its employees working from home to protect their safety.
-Initially, it asked Orange Business Services to increase its SSL licenses to support increased remote access.
+Initially, it asked Orange Business to increase its SSL licenses to support increased remote access.
 Orange was able to show the customer how to do this through a self-service portal.

 It then became apparent that this would not be enough as more countries enter lockdown.
 Firstly, bandwidth was scaled up at the data centers supporting mobile SSL VPN connections to meet capacity demands for secure corporate access from any device for its business applications.

 In addition, remote user licenses were increased from hundreds to thousands.
 Due to the large number of licenses to be activated in a short timeframe, this involved an intricate coordination project between the customer’s in-house teams and Orange teams around the world.
 Extensive system alterations had to be carried out, including changes to IP pools, which contain groups of IP addresses within networks, and routing configurations, for example.

 In the middle of instigating a large and complex work-from-home program, the manufacturer suffered a major security problem that affected its AD servers.
 This immediately cut off remote access for many users.

 The customer asked Orange to deal with this security issue as a matter of urgency.
 To increase security in its SSL VPN, Orange deployed Multi-Factor Authentication (MFA) via Microsoft Azure cloud services.
 This is a brand new, non-standard approach for Orange.
 It was, however, the only way of getting the company’s security shored up fast, reconnecting users, and making them productive again.

 MFA is a security system that verifies a user’s identity by requesting multiple credentials.
 This untested approach would typically take several days to prepare and complete under normal circumstances.
 Orange worked around the clock and managed to deliver the new authentication process successfully in 24 hours.